MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

 - Consider how applications render information.
 Does the application need to critically serve everything in the highest quality, resulting in higher bandwidth and processing?
   - Is there room for reducing the quality of components in the UI to serve sustainability goals better?

+- Demands on applications can vary, and it is essential to consider ways to stabilize the utilization to prevent over- or underutilization of resources, which can lead to unnecessary energy spills.

+- Consider evaluating and preventing applications from performing operations that are likely to fail.
+Repeated failures can lead to overhead and unnecessary processing that you can avoid with proper design patterns.

 ### Design recommendations

 - Move monoliths to a [microservice architecture](/azure/architecture/guide/architecture-styles/microservices).